Farewe/biogeonetworks/Readme.md

       - [Step 6 Make maps](#step-6-make-maps)
       - [Step 7 Write the network for visualisation in Gephi](#step-7-write-the-network-for-visualisation-in-gephi)
-      - [Calculation of the Participation Coefficient](#calculation-of-the-participation-coefficient)
+      - [Step 8 Calculation of metrics for the network](#step-8-calculation-of-metrics-for-the-network)
   - [Biogeographical networks, a second example with raster maps](#biogeographical-networks-a-second-example-with-raster-maps)
       - [Get occurrence data points and transform them into